 Lyndon Chatting-Walters was told he may never walk again as a result of the injuries he sustained in combat.
-A decade on, he took part in Mission Himalaya – a high altitude expedition to the Himalayas.

-Lying in an apple orchard in Afghanistan after being blown almost 20 metres through the air by an IED, Lyndon Chatting-Walters realised he was being shot at by both sides.
+Lying in an apple orchard in Afghanistan after being blown almost 20 metres through the air by an IED, Lyndon realised he was being shot at by both sides.

 The 18-year-old combat engineer from Devon had been part of the group sent to rescue ambushed Royal Irish fighters who had rolled their vehicle while being attacked.

-Chatting-Walters says it was while driving back to base that they came under Taliban fire again.
+He says it was while driving back to base that they came under Taliban fire again.

 "Everyone presumed I was dead because I wasn't there.

 "It was dark.
 The Royal Irish were returning fire into the orchard where we were ambushed from - I don't remember doing this, but the lads said I got my flashlight out and flashed that I was in there.